 GRANT LABEL 2 ON TABLE user_profile TO USER ALIYUNemail@example.com WITH EXP 7;

 Note Mobile, user_addr, and birthday column contain data with a sensitivity level of 2.
 Birthday.
 After authorization, Alice can access the data in these three columns.
-The authorization causes the issue of excessive permission granting.
-This issue can be avoided if the project administrator sets the column sensitivity properly.
+The authorization causes the issue of excessive permission grants.
+This issue can be avoided if the project administrator sets the sensitive columns properly.

 SET ObjectCreatorHasAccessPermission=true; --Allows the object creator to operate objects.
 SET ObjectCreatorHasGrantPermission=false; --Prohibits the object creator from granting the object access permission to other users.